Life's Like That

 This symbol indicates the possibility of death or serious injury.Then later on after the refrigerator was brought, I decided to check whether it had adjustable stands of its own.
 That meant placing it on a platform where I could see its bottom clearly.

 And wa!
-As I was placing the refrigerator on the platform, I was filled with fear that it might explode in my hands.
+As I was placing the refrigerator on the platform, I was suddenly gripped by fear that it might explode in my hands.
 I am sure those messages of caution in the refrigerator's manual played part in triggering in me the premonition that it might explode.

 By the way, it's not only objects we fear might explode but also people, especially the so-called tough guys.
 You see, some folks are like balloons in that they burst into temper at slight provocation.